 Easy to maneuver

-4-position adjustable back
+Four-position adjustable back

 If you’re toting toys and other accessories to the beach, check out the MacSports Beach Day Foldable Lounge Chair with Integrated Wagon Pull.
-This easy-to-fold lounger turned wagon is a great way to carry all your beach essentials and a chair at once.
+This easy-to-fold lounger-turned-wagon is a great way to carry all your beach essentials and a chair at once.
 "I was shocked at how easy it was to roll this cart around,” our tester said.
 “I loaded up the chair with all our beach supplies—a cooler, umbrella, and four other chairs—and it was light as a feather on the street (a bit more cumbersome on the sand).
 Overall, I was very impressed.”

 We noted that this product has several steps to convert from chair to cart, but after figuring out the process, the product transitioned smoothly.
 When converted to a wagon, it can hold up to 100 pounds in the removable mesh basket, and the lounger has a 225-pound capacity.
 The wagon handle is adjustable and telescopic, so you can compress it when the lounger is in use.
 When you’re done for the season, easily compress and lock it for storage.

-What to Look For in a Beach Chair
+What to Look for in a Beach Chair

 How do you store beach chairs in the garage?